 D- Will have demonstrated some knowledge and understanding of the theoretical aspects of strength and conditioning.
-Limited ability to apply scientific understanding to the practice of supporting athletes.
-Limited ability to reflect on personal practice.
+Limited ability to apply scientific understanding to athletic preparation for supporting athletes.

 C- to C+

 C- Will have demonstrated a good knowledge and understanding of the theoretical aspects of strength and conditioning.
 Good ability to apply scientific understanding to athletic preparation for supporting athletes.

 B- Will have demonstrated very good knowledge and understanding of the theoretical aspects of strength and conditioning.
 Very good ability to apply scientific understanding to athletic preparation for supporting athletes.

 A- Will have demonstrated excellent knowledge and understanding of the theoretical aspects of strength and conditioning.
-Excellent ability to apply scientific understanding to the practice of supporting athletes.
-Excellent ability to reflect on personal practice.
-Evidence of independent reading and thought.
+Excellent ability to apply scientific understanding to athletic preparation for supporting athletes.

 Understand basic theoretical aspects of strength & conditioning.

 Apply principles of strength & conditioning to the sporting environment.

 Demonstrate competence of critical reflection